 Asana's side navigation is simple and to-the-point, with friendly icons and labels to help guide you to the right area, from your inbox to reports.
+(And, of course, the Asana unicorn.)
 If you ever manage to get lost, the Home screen is where you'll find your most urgent tasks with upcoming deadlines and recent projects.

 Within a project, there's a big, blue button that lets you add tasks, or you can simply click into the body of the project to add content.
 The top navigation quickly shows you other features, like switching project views, starting a conversation, or building a form.